nathanlauder/nathanlauder/README.md

 # Nathan Lauder

-I'm a Software Engineer at ClassTrack working with ReactJS, NodeJS, Express, and MongoDB learning the world of startup software development.
+I'm a Web Developer at DMSi Software working with Go, JS, and React for my last internship as a college student.
 I'm finishing the last year of my Computer Science major and Data Science minor at Creighton University in Omaha, Nebraska.

+In my spare time, I am a Software Engineer building ClassTrack working with the MERN stack learning the world of startup software development.

 My portfolio can be found on my website [nathanlauder.com](https://nathanlauder.com).